 On March 31, 2008, the Company issued 224,176 shares of registered common stock for principal redemptions totaling \$188,308 and 110,501 common stock shares for March 2008 interest payments totaling \$92,821 to the holders of the Debentures using the conversion rate of \$0.84.
 In April 2008, the Company was notified by the holders that the qualifying equity conditions had not been fully satisfied with relation to the conversion of the principal and interest payments made by the Company on March 31, 2008.
 As a result, in April 2008 the Company rescinded and cancelled 140,143 shares of registered common stock for principal redemptions totaling \$117,720 and submitted the cash payments in the same amounts to those holders.
-Pursuant to a one-time waiver agreement with one of the Debenture holders, the remaining \$70,588 of the March 31 principal redemption was adjusted to reflect a one-time conversion rate of \$0.70 and, in April 2008 the Company issued the holder 16,807 additional registered shares in consideration.
-Also in consideration of a one-time waiver with the Debenture holders, the full amount of the March 31, 2008 interest payments were adjusted to reflect a one-time conversion price of \$0.70 and in April 2008 the Company issued the Debenture holders 22,099 additional common stock shares.
+Pursuant to a one-time waiver agreement with one of the Debenture holders, the remaining \$70,588 of the March 31 principal redemption.
+Also in consideration of a one-time waiver with the Debenture holders the full amount of the March 31, 2008 interest payments were adjusted to reflect a one-time waiver with the Debenture holders 22,099 additional common stock shares.
 As of March 31, 2008, the Company has recorded additional interest expense for the Debentures of \$5,446 related to the one-time conversion rate adjustments of the March 31, 2008 principal and interest payments from \$0.84 to \$0.70.

 On April 30, 2008, the Convertible Debenture Agreement was amended to reflect changes to the monthly redemption of principal and changes to the Warrants issued with the original Debentures.
 Under the definitions of the Amendment, the monthly principal redemptions were suspended until August 1, 2008 and the remaining principal due on the Debentures will be paid thereafter on the first date of each month in equal installments through March 27, 2010, the expiration date.
 Further, the Amendment amends the "Exercise Price" of the Warrants issued under the terms of the Securities Purchase Agreement and related Agreements from \$0.90, \$0.92 and \$1.60 to \$0.60.
 The number of shares to be purchased under each of the Warrants was also adjusted under the terms of this Amendment so that the original dollar amounts to be raised by registrant though the exercise of each of the Warrants will remain the same.
-This modification to the warrants related to the Debentures will be accounted for by the Company pursuant to EITF 96-19 "Debtor's Accounting for a Modification or Exchange of Convertible Debt Instruments" to be included in the Company's consolidated financial statements as reported in Form 10-Q for June 30, 2008 (see Note 14).
+This modification to the warrants related to the Debentures will be accounted for by the Company pursuant to EITF 96-19 "Debtor's Accounting for a Modification or Exchange of Debt Instruments" and EITF 06-6 "Debtor's Accounting For a Modification or Exchange of Convertible Debt Instruments" to be included in the Company's consolidated financial statements as reported in Form 10-Q for June 30, 2008 (see Note 14).